2019-2020 Apprenticeship Program Applications will be open January 14 – May 13. Click here to apply during that time.

-The Apprenticeship Program is designed to encourage individuals to learn a trade, craft, or skill that will conserve and carry on cultural traditions important to their community, heritage, and identity.
-These may include traditional skills and techniques related to occupational arts, storytelling and other verbal arts, dance, culinary traditions, music, and much more.
+The Washington State Heritage Arts Apprenticeship Program supports individuals interested in learning a traditional trade, craft, or skill.
+It encourages communities to carry on cultural traditions important to their heritage and identity.
+These traditions include skills and techniques related to occupational arts, storytelling and other verbal arts, dance, culinary traditions, music, and much more.

 (Photo: Learning to tie nautical knots.
 Photo by Dale Chumbley via Flickr)